lintondf/COVIDtoTimeSeries/analysis/COUNTIES.md

 |<a href="#virginia">Virginia</a>|<a href="#washington">Washington</a>|<a href="#west virginia">West Virginia</a>|<a href="#wisconsin">Wisconsin</a>|<a href="#wyoming">Wyoming</a>|

-Statesi and counties sorted by highest total number of deaths.
+States and counties sorted by highest total number of deaths.

 ### New Jersey ###